26 Things to Do in the DC Area This Week and Weekend

 - English writer Samantha Harvey shares her Booker Prize-winning novel Orbital at Politics and Prose (Wed, free, Northwest DC).

-- Play bingo at Astro Beer Hall while watching lively performances by local drag queens Tara Hoot and Shelita (Thurs, free entry, Shirlington).
+- Play bingo at Astro Beer Hall while watching lively performances by local drag queens Tara Hoot and Shelita (RESCHEDULED TO APRIL 17, free entry, Shirlington).

 - Check out the diaries, drawings, maps, and other archival material from George Washington and King George III of Britain as part of the Library of Congress’ new exhibition (opens Fri, free, Library of Congress).